 Those who have asthma or COPD might experience more breathing problems in the extreme heat and should watch the forecast for air-quality advisories along with extreme heat events.

-Certain medications, including diuretics, can also hike the risk of heat-related illnesses.
+Certain medications, including diuretics, can also increase the risk of heat-related illnesses.

 If you have older relatives or neighbors, check in on them frequently during a heatwave.
 And never leave an infant or child alone in a hot car, even for a few minutes.
 (The same goes for pets.)
 If you have a child in the backseat, keep a visual reminder of his or her presence in the front seat, such as a diaper bag or jacket.